hgmeza/devops-journey/kubernetes-micro-services/microservices/README.md

 <img src="./screenshots/5.png" />

 ### Monitoring
-The usual `kubectl get pods` command does nto give a lot of information on where the pods are deployed.
+The usual `kubectl get pods` command does not give a lot of information on where the pods are deployed.
 But by doing `kubectl get pods -o wide` it will tell you where they are running.
 They will point ot the private DNS on AWS.

-### ELK Stack
+## ELK Stack
 Elastic Search, Fluentd, and Kibana integration for viewing logging of nodes.

 Related files: